WPArtisan/wp-native-articles/README.txt

 = I've found a bug?
 I have a feature request? =

 Excellent.
-We'd love to here from you.
+We'd love to hear from you.
 All support for the free plugin is done through the WordPress support forum found on the Plugin download page.

 = Does it support WordPress Multisite? =